dep-sys/nix-dabei/README.md

 # nix-dabei

-An **experimental** operating system generator heavily based on [not-os][], which in turn is based on [NixOS][nixos].
+An **experimental** operating system generator based on [NixOS][nixos].

-It generates a relatively small linux kernel, init ramdisk and squashfs image.
-Those can then be booted into memory in various ways and without touching any local disks.
+It generates a relatively small linux kernel and an initial ramdisk - all together ~40MB zstd-compressed at time of writing - that can either be booted conventionally or kexec'ed into from a running system.
+This can be useful for a variety of tasks, especially rescue systems and installers.

-This is useful for a variety of setup and recovery tasks.
-For example to bootstrap NixOS on a remote machine via SSH only while still being able to use a nixos kernel, its filesystem support and userland features during installation.
+The current implementation focuses on the latter, and allows users to bootstrap NixOS on a remote machine via SSH only while still being able to use a nixos kernel, all its filesystem support and userland features during installation.

-While it's very early in development and major features such as zfs support are still missing, but it's at a stage where it might be interesting to NixOS developers.
+It's in development but already somewhat useable to deploy NixOS remotely with ZFS via kexec.
+Documentation is still lacking though as tradition demands.

 There's a binary cache at [cachix: nix-dabei](https://app.cachix.org/cache/nix-dabei).